AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a software development environment/Deploy LNMP/Manually build an LNMP environment on a CentOS 7 instance.md

     **Note:** If you do not add this configuration information, PHP-based pages cannot be displayed when you access them by using a browser.

-    1. Run the following command to open the NGINX configuration file:
+    1. Run the following command to open the configuration file of NGINX:

         ```
         vim /etc/nginx/nginx.conf